genesiscommunitysuccess/docs/docs/server-reference/request-servers/reference.md

 ### Limit number of rows returned

 You can limit the number of rows returned using the property `rowReturnLimit`.
+In this example, we limit it to 2.

 ```kotlin
 requestReplies {